sheki/talks/gophercon_2015_notes.md

 #Rules of the rewrite
 - Being a developer platform we did not want to break any backward compatibility.
 - we wanted to do it live.
+Mind you doing it live was not easy.
+We were growing the number of customers at a rapid pace.
+We were increasing the number of backends we were adding to our stack.
+So we were chasing a moving target.
 - my manager called it changing the engine of a running car.

 #Progress of the rewrite